Love and Asperger's: An Interview with Kate McNulty, LCSW

 I think it’s only been in the last decade that there’s been this blossoming of online reportage of generous autistic people who just really are urgent about getting their experience out into the world.
 I think there’s a rich reference base online among autistic people, but few people [still] actually go and explore that to find out what our inner world is like.

-DL: The book juggles so many corners of the world of relationship.
+LL: The book juggles so many corners of the world of relationships.
 Was it ever overwhelming to try and juggle all that material in one book?

 I just wanted to make sure I expanded on those principles to make sure neurotypical people understood them and get a different slant of these key principles.
 I wanted to do justice to what I could with those concepts. and the other stuff had to be edited or maybe they’ll appear in more writing, I don’t know.

 LL: Throughout the book, there are occasional visual aids, like the depiction of the Communication Matrix.
 To me, these come off as sparing but useful in how they’re executed, they’re not just shoehorned in.
 Was that a conscious decision to sparingly use visual aids?

 KM: I think that it might be helpful for some people to have even more visual material, but again, that’s not the book the publisher wanted.
 In my office practice, I use a great deal of sketching things, diagraming things.
 I try to be very visual because I think a lot of us can key in and concentrate when we can key in [visually].
 Many autistic people, and I must confess, myself included, really do have some struggles with auditory processing, so it’s funny that I chose the career that I did, because it’s all about hearing and talking.